freyacodes/FredBoat/CONTRIBUTING.md

 ## Join Developer Chat

 Are you planning to contribute and have burning questions not answered here?
-Please be invited to join [FredBoat Hangout](https://discord.gg/cgPFW4q) and request writing access to the `#coding` channel.
+Please be invited to join [FredBoat Hangout](https://discord.gg/cgPFW4q) and request an admin for writing access to the `#coding` channel.